 Student housing is super popular!
 You’ll want to lodge an application for accommodation as soon as you accept your offer to study at Bond and applications open.
 You can lodge your application online via the Student Housing Portal.

-The campus is surrounded by apartment blocks, townhouse complexes and houses – many of which offer student accommodation.
+The campus is surrounded by apartment blocks, townhouse complexes, and houses – many of which offer student accommodation.

-Most of these complexes have great facilities – with pools, spas, saunas, gymnasiums – and the rent includes a weekly service.
+Most of these complexes have great facilities – with pools, spas, saunas, and gymnasiums – and the rent includes a weekly service.

 The University has a flexible Dining Plan that allows you to eat at any café or restaurant on campus at any time that suits you.
-That gives you a choice of Lakeside Bar and Restaurant, Papyrus Café, Pulse Café, University Club, Don’s Tavern, the Coffee Cart at Palm Cove and Kinetic Café.
-You can even use your dining credits to pick up essentials at the Bond Express Convenience Store and Health Food Shop Click here to check out our cafes, bars and restaurants
+That gives you a choice of Lakeside Bar and Restaurant, Papyrus Café, Pulse Café, University Club, Don’s Tavern, the Coffee Cart at Palm Cove, and Kinetic Café.
+You can even use your dining credits to pick up essentials at the Bond Express Convenience Store and Health Food Shop.
+Click here to check out our cafes, bars, and restaurants

 The Dining Plan is also available for students living off campus.